- Roughgarden, T (2018) Algorithms Illuminated Part 1: The Basics, 1st Edition, Soundlikeyourself Publishing, LLC., San Francisco, CA.

-Regular attendance and fully engaged participation is expected of all students in this course.
-Your grade will be partially based on in-class projects, discussions, and occasional quizzes, so your attendance will affect your grade.
-Active participation in the class means being on time, being prepared, listening to others, contributing ideas of your own, and asking questions as they come up.
+Regular attendance and participation is expected of all students and will affect your grade.
+Active participation in this class means coming to class on time, completing assigned reading and exercises, listening to others, contributing ideas of your own, and asking questions as they come up.

-Assignments, announcements, class notes, grades, and other material will be made available on the course web site: cs215.
-Students are responsible for checking this resource frequently.
+Assignments, class notes, class videos, and other material will be made available on the course web site (http://www.cs.kzoo.edu/cs215/).
+Students are responsible for checking this resource and refreshing their browser frequently.

 The class MS Team will be used for occasional class meetings, announcements, document sharing, and some Q and A. Students are expected to have notifications turned on for the General, Announcements, and Q and A Channels.

 Reading assignments, and related exercises will be assigned for each class.
 You are expected to do the reading before class.
 You are encouraged to work on the discussion exercises in groups; just be sure that each group member understands each answer well enough to present it to the class.
 You should make an effort to solve each exercise but don't expect to 'get' all of the answers.
 It is helpful to the whole class to see the process to find a solution as well as the solution itself.
 Class time will often be spent working in small groups on discussion questions and homework problems.